hurtn/ranger-migration/deployment.md

 -  ScheduleApplyAppSetting: How frequently the Apply policies application will run in NCRONTAB expression format i.e. {second} {minute} {hour} {day} {month} {day-of-week} so every 5 minutes would be 0 */5 * * * *
 -  ScheduleInitialiseAppSetting: How frequently the intialise application will run.
 This is not really meant to run on a schedule but is designed to be run once therefore we set this schedule to an obscure time so that it hardly ever would run on a timer, however we set the app to run on startup in the function.json file.
 Additionally there is the initialiseSQL config parameter below which when set to 1 will run the DDL, and then when set to 0 will effectively do nothing.
 -  ScheduleReconAppSetting: How frequently the Recon process will run.
 An axample may be every Saturday morning at 9.30 so that it can run over the weekend.
--  SPNID: Service principal client ID (only required if using a service principal vs Fn app identity to set ACL permissions)
+-  rangerusername: This can be used as a global username for all ranger stores.
+Alternatively specify the username for each endpoint in the ranger_endpoint table.
+-  rnagerpassword: This can be used as a global apsword for all ranger stores.
+Alternatively specify the password for each endpoint in the ranger_endpoint table.
+-  SPNID: Only create this setting if Service Principal is to be used, otherwise the application will default to managed identity based auth.
+Use the Service principal client ID.
 -  SPNSecret:  Service principal secret.
 Note this can be stored securely as a key vault value.
-Use the format @Microsoft.KeyVault(SecretUri=https://keyvaultname.vault.azure.net/secrets/spnsecret/id)
+Use the format @Microsoft.KeyVault(SecretUri=https://keyvaultname.vault.azure.net/secrets/spnsecret/id) Only create this setting if Service Principal based auth is to be used, otherwise the application will default to managed identity.
 -  tenantID: Tenant ID.
 This is used when looking up user/group object IDs in AAD
 -  AzureStorageQueuesConnectionString: This is the connection string to the storage queue where the work items are stored/retrieved using the function app binding
 -  initialiseSQL: This configuration defines whether to run the SQL intialisation script.
 Should be set to 1 for the first time and then set to 0 after the database has been initialised.
+Can be set to 2 if you wish to erase all the operational data i.e. not configuration data but policy and transaction information.
+This should be used with caution as it will trigger a full resynchronisation of all policies.
 Not that you will need to restart the app once the configuration change is made.

 Alternatively review and use the CLI commands below:
 ```